marcos-mc/RL_landmark_detection_for_cardiac_applications/README.md

 ## DQN code

-The DQN code used is a version of the [RL-Medical](https://github.com/amiralansary/rl-medical/tree/master/examples/LandmarkDetection/SingleAgent) project.
+The DQN code used is a version of the [RL-Medical project](https://github.com/amiralansary/rl-medical/tree/master/examples/LandmarkDetection/SingleAgent) .

 ### Original Arguments
 ```